April The Giraffe Labor Updates: Got Milk? Watch Animal Adventure Park Cam Live

 The Thursday morning March 16 update addressed some unusual behavior April exhibited at approximately 1:30 a.m.
 ET.
 By the morning update, the activity had settled down.
 The request was made to submit questions that Jordan Patch later answered.
 You can watch that Q&A session above.

 The March 15 evening update provided more information regarding Stella’s aftermath.
 April’s behavior had caused the Animal Adventure Park staff to fear she might go into labor during the storm.
-The vet remained on call and several staff members slept at the park to keep a close watch on April.
+The vet remained on call, and several staff members slept at the park to keep a close watch on April.
 As they were able to clear away much of the snow and the storm passed, the staff finally went home.
-April did not go into labor and everyone was grateful.
+April did not go into labor, and everyone was grateful.

 The March 15 morning report came with a warning that Storm Stella might disrupt the live cam signal.
-Their predictions were correct and the Animal Adventure Park lost the live feed several times during the storm.
+Their predictions were correct, and the Animal Adventure Park lost the live feed several times during the storm.
 April and Oliver remained warm indoors, nearly oblivious to the conditions taking place outside their barn stall.

 The March 14 evening update confirmed that April the giraffe was at the end of her pregnancy.
 What that exactly means might be subjective.
 April showed signs she was nearing active labor.
 Some of the physical changes she experienced included a growing belly, healthy strong kicks from the calf, discharge from her vulva and pulsing.
 Still, there was no active labor to begin.
 But April is definitely on her way.